 Accident & incident reporting and investigation

-All accidents and incidents must be reported immediately to the relevant lead member of staff and the Health and Safety Co-ordinator (Director).
-An Accident Form, kept in stationary box and/or school folder should be completed and submitted to you’re the artistic director as soon as possible after the incident.
+All accidents and incidents must be reported immediately to the relevant lead member of staff and the Health and Safety Co-ordinator (Directors).
+An Accident Form found on the google drive which can be accessed by phone or laptop needs to be completed and submitted to a manager as soon as possible after the incident.
 Completed forms should be made available to the Health and Safety Co-ordinator as soon as possible.

 Accidents not requiring medical attention (including minor cuts where a plaster is necessary) will be logged in a duplicate accident-reporting book kept with the First Aid Kit at (location).
-The original must be sent home with the young person, and a copy kept on file.
+The original must be read and signed by parent/carer of the student/member and a copy kept on file.

 Employees/volunteers must log all accidents regardless of severity.

-In the event that the young person is injured and requires hospital treatment, you must be able to pass on relevant information to the emergency services.
+In the event that the student / member is injured and requires hospital treatment, you must be able to pass on relevant information to the emergency services.

-Remember to contact the parents or carers of the young person involved as soon as possible.
+Remember to contact the parents / carers or emergency contact information (found on the registration portal of the student/member involved as soon as possible.
 If you are unable to do so, ask a colleague or Manager to contact them on your behalf.

 Do not administer any medication unless you have written permission from parent/carer.
-If a young person becomes unwell in your care but does not need medical attention, arrange for them to be returned home as soon as possible.
+If a student / member becomes unwell in your care but does not need medical attention, arrange for them to be returned home as soon as possible.

 Serious incident / accident procedure